 - Gout affects more than joints.
 Skin and most other tissues soon become inflamed with uric acid deposits known as tophi.
 Once gout reaches this tophaceous stage, your diagnosis becomes easy, and early treatment is vital.
 The easiest way to understand what tophaceous gout is, is to look at some tophi pictures.

 - Test For Gout

 - You need to test your gout symptoms to get a diagnosis, and later tests will help your gout treatment plan.
 But what test for gout is best?
-More details soon, but for now, please join the test for gout discussion.

 Once you understand gout causes and symptoms, you will have a much better chance of working with your doctor to get an accurate diagnosis.
 Always remember that gout can get confused with other forms of arthritis, and many gout patients suffer more than one form – especially as untreated gout is bound to lead to osteoarthritis as joints become permanently damaged.

 - Gout Diagnosis

 - What procedures will help diagnose gout correctly.
 When should they be used, and when are they unnecessary?